chrisdonahue/nesmdb/README.md

 ## Attribution

-If you use this dataset or code in your research, cite [our paper](https://arxiv.org/abs/1806.04278) the following BibTeX
+If you use this dataset or code in your research, cite [our paper](https://arxiv.org/abs/1806.04278) via the following BibTeX

 ```
 @inproceedings{donahue2018nesmdb,